 On the other hand, Wycliffe asserts, “[N]o believer should employ an oath to authenticate his statements.
 Even the state will usually allow an affirmation instead of an oath if requested.”

-A footnote in the NIV Bible says that the writer of this verse “is not condemning the taking of solemn oaths. . . .
+A footnote to this scripture in the NIV Bible says that the writer of James 5:12 “is not condemning the taking of solemn oaths. . . .
 Rather, he is condemning the flippant use of God’s name or a sacred object to guarantee the truth of what is spoken.”

-With regard to the same verse, Matthew Henry states, “All customary needless swearing is undoubtedly forbidden. . . .”
+With regard to the same scripture, Matthew Henry asserts, “All customary needless swearing is undoubtedly forbidden. . . .”
 Swearing to tell the truth in a court of law does not fall in this category.

 In light of the foregoing considerations, we believe that a person’s allegiance to God should always take priority over his (or her) allegiance to government authority.
-Probably, the best way to be able to appropriately do this is to follow the teachings of the Bible with regard to moral and spiritual matters, but to obey the government with regard to all other matters.
-However, even when not submitting to government authority, a person should be careful to avoid taking any actions that are contrary to biblical teaching, especially if those actions may harm other people.
+Probably, the best way to do this appropriately is to follow the teachings of the Bible with regard to moral and spiritual matters, but to obey the government with regard to all other matters.
+And, when not submitting to government authority, a person should be careful to avoid taking any actions that are contrary to biblical teaching, especially if those actions might be harmful to other people.

-Swearing to tell the truth in a court of law is probably not an act of disobedience to biblical teaching, provided that the person taking the oath is reverent and sincere when doing so.
-Nevertheless, anyone who is not convinced that swearing to tell the truth in a court of law is consistent with biblical teaching may be more comfortable requesting to be allowed to give an affirmation that they will tell the truth, rather than compromising their belief that even swearing in a court of law is not condoned by the Bible.
+Swearing to tell the truth in a court of law is probably not an act of disobedience to biblical teaching, provided that the person taking the oath is sincere when doing so.
+Nevertheless, people who are not convinced that swearing to tell the truth in a court of law is condoned by the Bible may be more comfortable requesting to be allowed to give an affirmation that they will tell the truth, rather than compromising their belief that swearing, even in a court of law, is not condoned by the Bible.